happy-kitty0821/Coders-Club-Workflow/dabtabase-Gamification/Question1.md

 customer.
 You don’t care what he’s bought in the past, because he’s not going to buy anything from your company again.
 You want to delete his row from the table.
-If you do so, however, you don’t just lose the fact that customer 1001 has bought laundry detergent; you also lose the fact that laundry detergent costs $12.
-This situation is called a deletion anomaly.
-In deleting one fact (that customer 1001 bought laundry detergent), you inadvertently delete another fact (that laundry detergent costs $12).
+If you do so, however, you don’t just lose the fact that customer 1001 has bought  Toothpaste; you also lose the fact that laundry detergent costs Rss.
+50. This situation is called a deletion anomaly.
+In deleting one fact (that customer 1001 bought Toothpaste), you inadvertently delete another fact (that the toothpaste costs Rs 50).
 You can use the same table to illustrate an insertion anomaly.
-For example, suppose you want to add stick deodorant to your product line at a price of $2.
+For example, suppose you want to add stick deodorant to your product line at a price of Rs 200.
 You can’t add this data to the SALES table until a customer buys stick deodorant.
-The problem with the SALES table in the figure is that this table deals with more than one thing: It covers not just which products customers buy, but also what the products cost.
-To eliminate the anomalies, you can split the SALES table into two tables**
+The problem with the SALES table in the figure is that this table deals with more than one thing: It covers not just which products customers buy, but also what the products cost.**

+## **your task is to solve this issue and design a new talble which do not face this same issue**

 | CustomerID | Products | Price |
 |----------|----------|----------|